mohamedyd/awesome_resources/README.md

 * [Awesome Open Source](https://awesomeopensource.com/): Find And compare open source projects in different fields and programming languages, e.g., python, machine learning, datasets, deployment, data preprocessing, user interfance, operating systems, and blockchain.

 * [Connected Papers](https://www.connectedpapers.com/): Connected Papers allows you to easily navigate the landscape of papers on a given theme.
 It also ranks the papers that are most relevant to a given input paper.
 It's excellent for compiling a 'reading list' when researching a particular topic.

+* [Semantic Scholar](https://lnkd.in/dKkGMeXw) Finding & Synthesizing Literature.
+Get access to 200 million research papers, discover links between topics, get recommendations based on recent searches and generate summaries.

 ## Articles